Updated: Apr 12, 2022

 Staying hydrated can seem like a monumental everyday task.
 As if you don't have enough to do or

 Why hydrate?
-Your to do list is increasingly longer, the demands of life and livlihood are getting harder.
-Your kids and/or aging parents are demanding every minute of your time to adjust to them, while you wither away from exhaustion.
-Well, there are simple remedies to encounter and it isn't the all day liquid wine.
-But, rather a simple yet complex molecule to the rescue, H2O.
+Your to-do list is increasingly longer, the demands of life and livelihood are getting harder.
+You may have kids, aging parents, pets who are demanding every minute of time to adjust to them while you wither away from exhaustion.
+Well, there are simple remedies to encounter, and it isn't the all-day liquid wine drip.
+But instead a complex yet straightforward molecule to the rescue, H2O.
 Yes, it is water.
-The life giving necessity of water.
+The life-giving necessity of water.
 Drink more water and enjoy better-looking skin.

 If you need your water to be more interesting just add some sliced lemon, or cucumber, or homemaid frozen fruit ice cubes.
 Lemon and cucumber are also good for easy belly bloat.

 Filtered water, tap water, bottled water, sparkling water, vitamin water, and water cooler; are all available hydration choices.
-Anyway, anywhere you can get it, water is a vital necessity to giving you the hydration you need for optimal bodily function of all your organs, including your mind and skin.
+Anyway, anywhere you can get it.; water is vital to giving you the hydration you need for the optimal bodily function of all your organs, mind, and skin.

 Did you know that beauty is not limited to "skin deep"?

 Beauty comes from every living cell in your body.
 Your body needs that water to help aid in its delivery of nutrients and cleanses toxins, which in return gives back to your skin in the form of nourishment for its optimal function, and the increase in the healthy appearance of skin.

 Add High Water Content Foods

-Like watermelon, cucumber, celery, strawberries, apples, broccoli, spinach, cantaloupe, brussel sprouts, tomatoes, romaine, and zucchini.
-Also, oranges, rasperries, pineapple, and fresh cranberries.
+Like watermelon, cucumber, celery, strawberries, apples, broccoli, spinach, cantaloupe, Brussel sprouts, tomatoes, romaine, zucchini, oranges, raspberries, pineapple, and fresh cranberries.
 Fruits and vegetables can be fresh or frozen.
-Pick a few favorites and add them to your hydration to go list.
-Yes, when cooking some of those fruits and vegies you are removing some of that water content which is fine too.
-But, keep that in mind.
-Include that vital water and eat those high water content foods throughout each day to help maintain your hydration and give your body and skin what it needs to look and feel its best.
+Pick a few favorites and add them to your hydration to-go list.
+Keep in mind, cooking fruits and veggies remove some of the water content, which is fine.
+But, include water and eat those high water content foods throughout each day to help maintain your hydration and give your body and skin what it needs to look and feel its best.